UMassCybersecurity/UMassCTF25/README.md

 To add a new category, you can just create a new subdirectory under `/challenges`.

-**Challenge Contents:**
+**Challenge Contents**
-We support automated deployment of challenges with static assets, interactive Docker containers, both or neither, and even more complicated setups (via Docker Compose)!

-**Environments:**
+We support automated challenge deployments with:
+- Static assets (e.g., downloadable files)
+- Running services (e.g., websites, APIs, network services) Both or neither
+- More advanced setups, including multi-container deployments (e.g., databases, message queues, or custom infrastructure)

+**Environments**
-We have a "dev" and "prod" environment, each with an associated Github branch.
-As per best GitOps practices 🤓, you should play test your challenge in the dev environment first before promoting it to prod.
+We maintain two environments: **dev** and **prod**, each linked to a corresponding GitHub branch.
+Following GitOps best practices 🤓, all challenges should be tested in dev before being promoted to prod.

 > [!NOTE]
-> Our prod environment will not be set up until ~1 week before the CTF to reduce infrastructure costs.
+> The prod environment will only be set up **~1 week before** the CTF to minimize infrastructure costs.

 ### 🏗️ Architecture

-This repo is the *SINGLE SOURCE OF TRUTH*.
-Every challenge's information on CTFd (ex. description, points, etc.) & source code will live here.
+This repository serves as the **single source of truth** for all challenges.
+It contains both:
+- Challenge metadata (e.g., descriptions, points, etc.)
+- Source code

 > [!WARNING]
-> Making manual changes in CTFd *WILL* get overriden by our CI/CD pipelines.
-Deploying and updating challenges should only be done through this repo.
+> **Manual changes in CTFd will be overwritten** by our CI/CD pipelines.
+> All deployments and updates must be done through this repo!
-> We plan to add support for updating/syncing challenge information in CTFd as well in the near future.
+> (We plan to add support for editing challenge data in CTFd directly soon!)

-Both CTFd and all challenges are hosted on GCP.
-The diagram below gives a high-level overview of how our infrastructure works:
+Our **CTFd** instances and all challenges are hosted on **GCP**.
+The diagram below provides a high-level overview of our infrastructure:

 <img src="diagram.png" alt="Diagram" style="width: 75%;">